-It’s nearly Valentine’s Day, so here’s a bit about the love life of a little bird—the black-capped chickadee—who is such a joy to have around.
-Let’s start in winter, when black-capped chickadees spend their time in flocks.
+It’s nearly Valentine’s Day, so here’s a bit about the love life of a little bird — the black-capped chickadee — who is such a joy to have around.
+Let’s start late in the year, when black-capped chickadees typically spend their time in flocks.

 Birds of a Feather

-Flock formation typically starts in autumn, although it may begin earlier at higher elevations or more northerly latitudes.
-Anywhere from two to eighteen birds may make up a flock, with six to ten members most likely.
+Flock formation typically starts in autumn, although it may begin earlier at high elevations or more northerly latitudes.
+Anywhere from two to eighteen birds may make up a flock in a territory of more than a dozen acres, with six to ten members most likely.
 Flocks contain adult birds who bred the previous season, “floaters” (those who didn’t get lucky or belong to more than one flock), and young chickadees born that year who’ve immigrated from other areas (to keep the gene pool diverse).
-Members feed together by day and roost together at night (but individually–chickadees don’t like to snuggle), but all is not calm and congenial.
+Members feed together by day and roost together at night (but individually—chickadees don’t like to snuggle), but all is not calm and congenial.

 Rank is determined by several factors: